flo-at/minmon/doc/report.md

 # Report
 The report can be triggered on an interval just like the checks.
-It's main purpose is to let the user know that the service is up and running.
+Its main purpose is to let the user know that the service is up and running.

 ## Options
 | name | example | optional | default |